BOXLEGENDARY/Dex/README.md

 ## Other
 `Not everything in ZDex has been thoroughly tested.`

-Don’t worry, if you wanna work on it, I’ve already cleaned up the script.
+if you wanna work on it, I’ve already cleaned up the script.
 - I didn’t give the modules scripts?
 Honestly, no clue lol.

 ---